cited/JRI-Viewer/docs/intro.rst

 Overview
 ------------

-JRI Viewer is a stand-alone Pg-PHP application for viewing and exporting Jasper Reports on demand.
+JRI Viewer is a stand-alone PG-PHP application for viewing and exporting Jasper Reports on demand.

 It does not require JRI Publisher and can be used with any (and multiple) instances of `JasperReportsIntegration`_